hashbangcode/vlad-docs/usage/variables.md

 Add the default index.php file (useful to turn off if you are going git clone into the web root folder).
 Vlad will also not overwrite any existing index.php file present in the docroot location.

 default value: true

-__synced_folder_type__

-Use 'nfs' or 'rsync' for VM file editing in synced folder

-default value: 'nfs'

-__vlad_os__

-The OS that vlad will use.
-This can be one of the following:

-- "centos65"
-- "ubuntu12"
-- "ubuntu14"

-default value: "ubuntu14"

 ### Git config user credentials